 Guidance on Proscribed Organisations

-The implications for the right to protest are troubling and we have developed the following policy and guidance.
+Following the proscription of a non violent direct action group by the Government in 2025, the implications for the right to protest are troubling.
+It is against that background that we have developed the Proscribed Groups policy and guidance.
 We believe it is the best course of action to keep everyone safe.

 We will continue to evaluate the situation as it develops.